If you have a question that is not on the list, please contact us;

-There is a statutory fee to Give Notice.
+A statutory fee applies to Give Notice

 We have Given Notice, what happens now?

-What happens if we need to cancel our ceremony?
+How do we cancel our ceremony?

-Witnesses do not need to provide any ID.
+Witnesses do not need to provide ID.

 You can meet with the Registrars together or separately, depending on whether you want to see each other before the ceremony.

 For more information about what to expect on the day of your ceremony see On The Day.